JohnHiro84/JohnHiro84/README.md

 # JohnHiro84

-This is my github pages project showcasing
-Different projects I've done in the past.
+This is my github pages project showcasing different projects I've done in the past.

 Most recently I finished App Academy's curriculum.
 In the past I've completed courses